-At least that’s what I’d been led to believe as a child who was promised by adults that they wouldn’t bite me if I’d share a hug or kiss with them.
+At least that’s what I’d been led to believe as a child.
+I was promised by adults that they ‘wouldn’t bite me’ if I’d share a hug or kiss with them.

 What Children Can Do Instead of Hugging or Kissing Adult Family Members

 Your children need to know that they have a right to refuse affection or physical touch.
 Back them up on this.
-You might have to be firm, but you don’t have to be rude.
+You might have to be firm with other adults, but you don’t have to be rude.

-These days my boys (mostly) freely give affection to family members because at their ages they understand that it is safe and not a big deal.
-They know that they are free to give affection if they choose and have given their share of polite hugs.
+These days my boys freely give affection to family members.
+They understand that it’s safe and not a big deal.
+They know that they’re are free to give or refuse affection as they choose and have given their share of polite hugs.
 Not because they were forced, but because they see value in being polite to safe and trusted loved ones.